anchpop/wise_mans_haskell/book.md

 Haskell then automatically makes `firstName` and `lastName` functions, which take a `Person` and return that value!sidenote(Again, this is purely for convenience, as you could write all these functions yourself.).

 You'll notice that `firstName :: String` and `lastName :: String` are just regular type signatures.
 But be careful, `firstName :: String` isn't the type signature of the `firstName` function that's created, it's the type signature of what that function returns (in our case, a `String`)!marginnote(Note that you can't have multiple records with the same name, even in different data types.
-So this is not allowed:

-    ```haskell
-    data Human = Human {name :: String}
-    data Dog = Dog {name :: String}
-    ```

-This is because `name` is a function, just one that's automatically written for us.
-It takes a `Human` and returns a `String`, so it can't take a `Dog` and return a `String`.
-This is a limitation enforced by Haskell's type system.
-If this irritates you, in a later chapter I will discuss [a GHC feature](https://downloads.haskell.org/~ghc/master/users-guide/glasgow_exts.html#duplicate-record-fields) that loosens this restriction.)
+If this irritates you, in a later chapter we'll see [a GHC feature](https://downloads.haskell.org/~ghc/master/users-guide/glasgow_exts.html#duplicate-record-fields) that loosens this restriction.).

 ## Type Aliases